 Mistakes in the realm of gardening are common.
 And not to be feared, for solutions do exist.
 Quick action is a big help, as is exercising extra caution if you choose to use vinegar to boost the growth of your plants.

 Remember- remedial action only works when implemented in good time.
-Thorough rinsing is the first step to be taken, of course, followed by a prosaic, if slightly harsh, pruning of the plant parts that have been affected most.
+Thorough rinsing is the first step to be taken, followed by a prosaic, if slightly harsh, pruning of the plant parts that have been affected most.

 Keep these things in mind, and you shall almost certainly avoid disastrous consequences!